chobolife/study_english/chuck/Season_1/02 - Chuck Versus the Helicopter.md

 - You know where she is?
 - We have to get back to my house.
 She's having dinner with us tonight.
 - No, kid, you're on the next plane to Washington.
-- But my sister... doesn't have a super computer in her noggin.
+- But my sister...
+- Doesn't have a super computer in her noggin.
 - You're the priority.
 - It's Casey.
-Put me through to general... hey!
+Put me through to general...
 - Hey!
+Hey!
+Chuck!
 ***
-- Chuck! well, it's about time.
+- Well, it's about time.
 - Chuck.
 - Where have you been?
 - Why?